BARThez: a Skilled Pretrained French Sequence-to-Sequence Model: Related work

 \textbf{Abstractive summarization}.
 Abstractive summarization is an important and challenging task, requiring diverse and complex natural language understanding and generation capabilities.
 A good summarization model needs to read, comprehend, and write well.

 GPT-2 can be used for summarization, by sampling a certain numbers of tokens from a given start seed.
-However, while qualitatively, the summaries are abstractive, grammatical, and fluent, quantitative performance is only slightly superior to that of a random extractive baseline.
+However, while the generated text is grammatical and fluent, summarization performance is only slightly superior to that of a random extractive baseline.

 Being a bidirectional encoder, BERT cannot be used out-of-the-box for language generation, unlike GPT-2.
 Furthermore, BERT produces single-sentence representations, whereas for summarization, reasoning over multiple sentence and paragraph representations is necessary. \citet{liu2019text} proposed a way to overcome these challenges.
 At the input level, they introduced special tokens to encode individual sentences, interval segment embeddings, and used more position embeddings than in BERT.
 Then, they combined a pretrained BERT encoder with a Transformer-based decoder initialized at random and jointly trained the two models with different optimizers and learning rates.